omidiora/Design-Test/README.md

 # Getting Started with this Application

-This project built on Reactjs and Material Ui.
+This project was built on Reactjs and Material Ui.

 ## Available Scripts